splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 This will bring you to the `Workload detail` page where you get more details about the health and performance of your workload & pods.

-{{% alert title="Workshop Question" color="success" %}}
+{{% alert title="Workshop Question" style="tip" icon="question" %}}
 What are the names of the container(s) in the **CPU resources (cpu units)** chart for the `splunk-otel-collector-agent`?
 {{% /alert %}}

 ## 4. Pivot Sidebar

-Later in the workshop, you will deploy an Apache server into your cluster which will cause a pivot bar to appear.
+Later in the workshop, you will deploy an Apache server into your cluster which will cause a `pivot bar` to appear.
-As soon as any metric that is displayed in a Navigator is flowing into your observability org, the system will add that service to the pivot bar.
+As soon as any metric that is used by a Navigator, is flowing into your Observability org, the system will add that service to the pivot bar.

 The pivot bar will expand and a link to the discovered service will be added as seen in the image below: